Basilan, Philippines: What to pack, what to wear, and when to go [2023]

 Airlines charge huge penalties for overweight luggage.
 Save money with this

-A plug adapter that supports outlet types A, B and C. Take care to choose the right type.
-Many adapters available are just plugs and require your electronics to convert the voltage themselves.
+A plug adapter that supports outlet types A, B and C. Be sure to find the right type.
+Most adapters for sale now are just plugs and expect your electronics to change the voltage themselves.
 If yours can't do that they could burn up.
-This one is sufficent for most places.
+This one should be appropriate for most areas.

 What to wear/what to pack: